Artist’s Bio

 On the precipice of his thirties, Paul discovered a passion for gemstones and jewelry design, and found his way to California to study gemology, design and fabrication at the world-renowned Gemological Institute of America.
 There Paul earned every degree the GIA offered and learned the ancient art of wax carving & lost wax casting.
 After a brief stint working for a sapphire company in Manhattan’s Diamond District, Paul started his own custom jewelry business From Gems to Jewelry and began creating one-of-a-kind sculptural designs hand-carved from wax and cast in gold and silver.

-Now 43 and still painting, making jewelry, and writing; Paul is excited for the remainder of his forties which will include an Artist Residency at Chateau Orquevaux in France, a new collection of limited-edition wearable sculpture, and the publication of his first novel.
+Now 44 and still painting, designing jewelry, and writing; Paul is excited for the remainder of his forties which will include an Artist Residency at Chateau Orquevaux in France, a new collection of limited-edition wearable sculpture, and the publication of his first novel.

 Ars Longa, Vita Brevis.